-The Bay Delta Conservation Plan (BDCP), often called the “WaterFix,” is a key part of the 2009 comprehensive water package that addresses California’s long-term water strategy.
+The Bay Delta Conservation Plan (BDCP) is a key part of the 2009 comprehensive water package that addresses California’s long-term water strategy.
 It is designed to achieve the co-equal goals of providing a reliable source of water and protecting, restoring and enhancing the Delta ecosystem while minimizing impacts to Delta communities and farms.
 It focuses on the Sacramento-San Joaquin Delta, where water is diverted to serve 27 million Californians and 3 million acres of farmland.
-The twin tunnels revamping how water will move through the Delta are very controversial.

-Critics caution that the new intakes simply move the harm to endangered fish species to a different part of the estuary, damage the Delta as a community, and potentially jeopardize the agricultural economy.
-Proponents say the new intakes will protect endangered fish, including salmon and Delta smelt, by reducing the unnatural flows that pull young fish into the pumps, and will also improve water supply reliability in the face of climate change, earthquakes and potential levee failures that could leave 27 million people with very limited water supplies.
+Critics maintain that the latest iteration still harms endangered fish species, damages the Delta as a community, and potentially jeopardizes the agricultural economy.
+The current proposal will protect endangered fish, including salmon and Delta smelt, and will improve water supply reliability in the face of climate change, earthquakes and potential levee failures that could leave 27 million people with very limited water supplies.
 Proponents prefer two tunnels instead of one, but are supportive of the smaller project, realizing that without the Governor’s buy-in, the project dies.

 Impact on Business

 Many businesses plan for the long term.
 Part of the calculation to locate or expand in California depends on the cost of doing business.
 The cost, quality and availability of water is critical, especially for water-intensive industries.
 It’s well-known that California has a turbulent water history.
 The state’s chronic water shortage and numerous legal water rights challenges are often in the news.